Contents

 This is how healthy a gluten-free diet is

 As gluten is contained in most common cereals, especially wheat, it is not included in the diet.
-In a way, this is an advantage when you consider that unhealthy foods such as junk food or many desserts contain wheat.
+In a way, this is an advantage when you consider that 3

-Incidentally, a gluten-free diet is also not a problem for athletes.
+Incidentally, a gluten-free diet is not a problem for athletes either.
 There are plenty of other foods (more on this shortly) that supply the body with gluten-free carbohydrates and provide energy.
 This means that you can continue to do strength and endurance sports without losing muscle mass.

 Does a gluten-free diet help you lose weight?